lschoe/mpyc/README.md

 3. A few simple Windows batch files are provided in the `demos` directory.
 Also note the Windows batch files in the `docs` and `tests` directories.

-4. Directory `demos\.config` contains configuration info needed to run MPyC with multiple parties.
+4. Directory `demos\.config` contains configuration info used to run MPyC with multiple parties.
 Also, Windows batch file 'gen.bat' shows how to generate fresh key material for SSL.
 OpenSSL is required to generate SSL key material of your own, use `pip install pyOpenSSL`.